 I returned to Soulard Market, this time towards closing and captured these details of the famous market.

 Pike Place Market remains one of the most famous public markets in the United States, so I visited the market while in Seattle.
 As far as fresh seafood, there’s probably very few places in the United States where you can… Continue Reading

+Update: I revisited the area in late summer of 2020.
 Tucked away, right in the middle of the jumble of streets that head into Downtown, is a one block stretch of street, an alley really, named French Market Court.
-French Market?
-Only five or six blocks north of the more… Continue Reading
+French… Continue Reading